Talented Young Engineers Scoop Prize At National Competition Finals

 This is the third year that teams from Ysgol Clywedog have competed in the competition, achieving third place at the regional heat in 2017, and second place in 2018.

-Damian McDonnell, science teacher, has supported the teams over the years and is thrilled with the success of the 2019 finalists.
-He said: “These four young men have worked incredibly hard for this achievement.
+The science department has supported the teams over the years and is thrilled with the success of the 2019 finalists.
+“These four young men have worked incredibly hard for this achievement.
 Jamie practised controlling a quadcopter on the simulator over the summer.
 Leo Sowter has been involved with the STEM club since he started in year 7, in 2017.
 He’s a fantastically interested and enthusiastic participant!

 “Leo Wright and Tyler were the quadcopter equivalent of our pit crew and were responsible for getting the quadcopter going again in the shortest time possible, replacing propellers, guides and guards in seconds.